oroinc/documentation/commerce/admin_guide/entities/create_entity_field_example.rst

 2. Using filters, find the **Customer** entity, and click on it once to open its page.

    .. image:: /admin_guide/img/entity_management/customer_create_field_example.png
+      :alt: Navigating to the customer entity using filters

 3. On the page of the Customer entity, click **Create Field**.

    .. image:: /admin_guide/img/entity_management/customer_page_create_field_button.png
+      :alt: View the create field button on the customer entity page

 4. For **Storage Type**, select *Table Column*.
 5. For **Type**, select the *One to many* relation.

    .. image:: /admin_guide/img/entity_management/create_field_basic_properties.png
+      :alt: Basic properties available when creating a new field for an entity

 6. For **Target Entity**, select *Contact*.
 7. For **Related Entity Data Fields**, select *Description*, *Gender*, and *Job Title*.